Patients, Survivors & Families

 M. Krista Loyd Resource Center Classes and Support Services

-In an effort to combat concerns with Coronavirus, the Resource Center is currently closed.
-In the meantime, check out our Wellness Resources.
+In an effort to combat concerns with Coronavirus, services within the Resource Center are limited at this time.
+Please call 502-562-7092 for more information.
+Please also check out our Wellness Resources.

 For some patients, the psychological effects of cancer can be overwhelming.
 Through our Behavioral Oncology program, UofL Brown Cancer Center has specially trained counselors on staff including a psychologist, psychiatrist and social workers who can help patients deal with the psychosocial issues such as stress, anxiety and depression that can accompany a diagnosis of cancer and its treatment.

 A free, educational one-time session that will help those interested in overcoming tobacco use and dependence.
 Resources and guidance from trained counselors at Kentucky Cancer Program will be available, including creating a customized quit plan.
-Pre-registration is required.
-Call 502-562-7092.
+For more information, call the Kentucky Cancer Program at 502-852-6318.

 Nutrition classes are offered for both patients actively on treatment and off treatment.
 Eating Well Through Cancer for current patients offers the chance to get information on how to manage appetite, taste changes and weight loss.
 For patients post-treatment Fighting Cancer With Nutrition featured a licensed dietician who provides tips on maintaining a healthy diet and general wellness.